Black Narcissus: Development

-Black Narcissus was adapted from Rumer Godden's 1939 novel of the same name.
+Black Narcissus was adapted from Rumer Godden's 1939 novel Black Narcissus.
 Michael Powell was introduced to the novel by actress Mary Morris, who had appeared in The Thief of Bagdad (1940) and an earlier film where Powell had collaborated with Pressburger, The Spy in Black (1939).
 Godden had adapted her novel for a stage production for Lee Strasberg in the United States, but allowed Pressburger to write his own screenplay adaptation with Powell.

 Casting

 Kathleen Byron was among the first to be cast in the film, in the role of the unstable Sister Ruth.
 Pressburger described Byron as having a "dreamy voice and great eyes like a lynx", which he felt appropriate for the mentally disturbed character.
 Deborah Kerr was cast in the role of the leading Sister Superior, Sister Clodagh.
 Pressburger chose Kerr for the role despite the reservations of Powell, who felt she was too young for the part.
 At one point, Powell considered Greta Garbo for the part.
 Kerr was paid £16,000 for fifty-five days of work.

 David Farrar was cast as Mr Dean, the virile British agent who becomes the object of Sister Ruth's obsession.
 Farrar was paid £4,500 for forty-five days of shooting.
 Flora Robson appears as Sister Philippa, a gardener in the convent.

 Of the three principal Indian roles, only the Young General was played by an ethnic Indian, Sabu; the roles of Kanchi, played by Jean Simmons, and the Old General, played by Esmond Knight, were performed by white actors in make-up.
 Kanchi, 17, is described by Godden as "a basket of fruit, piled high and luscious and ready to eat.
 Though she looks shyly down, there is something steady and unabashed about her; the fruit is there to be eaten, she does not mean it to rot."
 Godden approved of Simmons's casting, remarking that she "perfectly fulfilled my description".
-The Indian extras were cast from workers at the docks in Rotherhithe.
+The Indian extras were cast from workers at Surrey Commercial Docks in Rotherhithe.